nikhilaravi/learn-node/README.md

 Relative paths are explained in more detail in the [Node Docs](https://nodejs.org/api/modules.html#modules_file_modules)

+# SECTION 3

 ## Create your first http server!

-Node.js has several modules compiled into the binary e.g. 'http', 'fs', .
+Node.js has several modules compiled into the binary e.g. 'http', 'fs', 'querystring' .
 These are called 'core modules'.

 Core modules are always preferentially loaded.
 For instance, require('http') will always return the built in HTTP module, even if there is a file by that name.